lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 const web3 = new Web3("https://rpc.l14.lukso.network");

 /*
- * Return array of blockchain addresses
+ * Return an array of assets
- * of assets that are owned by the
+ * that are owned by the
- * Univeral Profile.
+ * Universal Profile.
  *
- * @param owner Universal Profile address
+ * @param owner of the Universal Profile
  * @return address[] of owned assets
  */
 async function fetchOwnedAssets(owner) {